CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ## DynamoDB
 DynamoDB Streams will contain a stream of all the changes that happen to a DynamoDB table.
 It can be chained with a Lambda function that will be triggered to react to these changes, one of which being a developer's milestone.
 DAX is a caching layer

+DynamoDB Auto Scaling is primarily used to automate capacity management for your tables and global secondary indexes.

 ### DAX
 DAX will be transparent and won't require an application refactoring, and will cache the "hot keys".
 ElastiCache could also be a solution, but it will require a lot of refactoring work on the AWS Lambda side.